 RTL in the Literature

 Presently, theoretical position statements on the development of RTL protocols provide stakeholders with information on how to facilitate a student’s return to the classroom following a concussion.
-The two common themes identified in these statements promote both a gradual return to activity with the early identification and implementation of educational interventions as well as multidisciplinary participation.
+The two common themes identified in these statements promote (1) development of a multi disiplinary team for concussed students and (2) integrating return to learn guidelines into return to activity guidelines.

+Multidisciplinary Participation

+Consistent across RTL position statements and proposed models is (a) the call for multidisciplinary coordination between the family, medical personnel, and school personnel to ensure successful RTL completion and (b) the consistent training of school staff (e.g., general education teachers, clinical support staff) to reduce the knowledge gap on supporting students in the classroom following a concussion (Gioia, 2016; Hossler et al., 2014; McAvoy et al., 2020).
+Both Halstead et al. (2013) and McAvoy et al. (2020) stress the importance of first completing a medical evaluation, and, if available, a neuropsychological evaluation to establish the injury prognosis, which can influence the student’s RTL plan.

+Within the school, various RTL models have been proposed centered around multidisciplinary communication.
+Davies (2016) discussed one model, titled the School-Based Concussion Management Program (SBCM), where one dedicated liaison was responsible for the implementation and oversight of academic supports, communication between home and school, and progress monitoring for all students recovering from a concussion in the district.
+The SBCM model has not been evaluated empirically, but Davies (2016) concluded such a model may be more cost-effective for a district to empower one person or a team of individuals across to oversee concussion management across an entire district rather than identifying one person within every individual school.
+In the proposed model Cognitive Return to Exertion (CoRTEx), RTL is facilitated through direct coordination between the school speech-language pathologist (SLP) and athletic trainer (AT), where the SLP assesses academic needs and disseminates academic adjustments to the student’s teachers followed by weekly progress monitoring of symptom severity and academic needs; once the SLP clears the student from the RTL process, the AT commences the RTP protocol (Dachtyl & Morales, 2017).
+Like the SBCM model, CoRTEx has not been empirically evaluated to determine its efficacy, limiting its generalizability to schools on a broader basis.

-Gradual Return to Activity
+Integrating Gradual Return to Activity into RTL for students

 Original concussion management protocols promoted total physical or cognitive inactivity until the student achieved completed symptom resolution; however, the literature has shifted over the course of the past 10-15 years to reduce prolonged inactivity as it may prolong recovery (Gioia, 2016; Halstead et al., 2013; McAvoy et al., 2020).
-Instead, published position statements suggest a brief period of cognitive rest for 24 to 48 hours immediately following the injury should initiate the RTL process where the student removes cognitive stressors (e.g., video games, homework) that may exacerbate symptoms (Dachtyl & Morales, 2017; Gioia, 2016; Halstead et al., 2013; McAvoy et al., 2020).
-Following cognitive rest, it has been suggested that students return to school when they can tolerate 30-45 minutes of cognitive stimulation (Halstead et al., 2013).
-After the student initially returns, they are encouraged to gradually elevate through the stages of the RTL process, where each stage removes rest breaks and homework restrictions while increasing the work load until the student achieves the final stage corresponding to a return to their full academic schedule (Gioia, 2016).
+Instead, published position statements suggest a brief period of cognitive pacing for 24 to 48 hours immediately following the injury where the student limits cognitive activities (e.g., video games, homework) that may exacerbate symptoms (Dachtyl & Morales, 2017; Gioia, 2016; Halstead et al., 2013; McAvoy et al., 2020).
+It has been suggested that students return to school when they can tolerate 30-45 minutes of cognitive stimulation (Halstead et al., 2013).
+After the student initially returns, it is suggested a multi disciplinary team initiates the RTP protocol set forth by the school and according to the resources available.
+Immediate and temporary classroom adjustments can be implemented where concussed students may receive rest breaks and reduced homework load to control concussion symptoms. while increasing the work load until the student achieves the final stage corresponding to a return to their full academic schedule (Gioia, 2016).

 Identification and Implementation of Academic Interventions